“What’s yer Phobia?”

 “You know, smokin’, drinkin’, doin’ drugs, turning gay, marrying his smack dealer, dying alone in a manky bedsit after a botched sex change, that sort of thing.”

 “Our son’s too sensible for any of that to happen, Eddie,” my mum nervously assured herself.
 “But we trust you’ll look after him for us, thank you.”
+“Now don’t you worry, Mr & Mrs Rankin, I’ll take good care of him.
+Right, Billy, let’s go.”

 As we drove away with my now totally and utterly bemused parents waving, Eddie turned to me and said: